jelohe/dotfiles/README.md

 This colorscheme works best if you select `solarized` color palette on your terminal emulator.

 #### Switching from light to dark background
-On vim you can set `:background=dark` for changing to the dark solarized colorscheme on vim and tmux, however you'll have to manually change the color palette on your terminal emulator.
+On vim you can `:set background=dark` for changing to the dark solarized colorscheme on vim and tmux, however you'll have to manually change the color palette on your terminal emulator.